opnfv/ipv6/docs/release/configguide/featureconfig.rst

 Install OPNFV and Preparation
 -----------------------------

-**OPNFV-NATIVE-INSTALL-1**: To install OpenStack-only environment of OPNFV Gambia Release:
+**OPNFV-NATIVE-INSTALL-1**: To install OpenStack-only environment of OPNFV Hunter Release:

 **Apex Installer**: